spring-epfl/private-collection-matching/GoPSI/README.md

 Running all tests takes 5-10 minutes.

 As long as you call `go test` directly from the `psm` directory this will work directly (either from the docker container or locally).
-Otherwise, please update the `const FPS_MINI_PATH` path variable in `config.go` to point to the absolute path to of the `data/raw_chem/fps-mini.txt` file.
+Otherwise, please update the `const FPS_MINI_PATH` path variable in `framework_test.go` to point to the absolute path to of the `data/raw_chem/fps-mini.txt` file.

 ## Benchmarking programs